NagyGa1/studium-intro/PITCHME.md

 #### Product lifecycle management

-Implement new products within days

-Adjust and release new product versions within clicks

----

 A <span style="color: #666666">product definition</span> is a self contained entity.

 Once it is done, can be saved into a <span style="color: #666666">text file</span> and <span style="color: #666666">uploaded</span> to the live